On this page

 We have been asked to provide advice, develop options, and undertake public consultation, with particular emphasis on key stakeholders.

-The MAG will submit a final report with fiscally neutral recommendations for redesigning the ECE funding system to the Minister.
+The MAG will submit a final report with fiscally neutral recommendations for redesigning the early childhood education (ECE) funding system to the Minister.

 During the discovery phase initial engagement from September 2025 to January 2026, we took time to hear from providers, employers, parents and caregivers.
-We’re now working through insights from more than 2,000 people and considering the research and analysis we commissioned from government agencies and external providers.
+We’ve now worked through insights from more than 2,000 people and considered the research and analysis we commissioned from government agencies and external providers.

 Read more about this in the summary and materials we have proactively released.